-February, 28, 2013 (Tavares, Fla.) – Continuing its commitment to provide specialized care for Central Florida veterans, Cornerstone Hospice and Palliative Care has achieved Level 3status with the We Honor Veterans program, a national initiative in collaboration with the National Hospice and Palliative Care Organization (NHPCO) and the Department of Veterans Affairs (VA).
+Tavares, Fla, November 25, 2013 – Cornerstone Hospice and Palliative Care has attained the highest level of accreditation, Level 4 status, with the We Honor Veterans program, a national initiative in collaboration with the National Hospice and Palliative Care Organization (NHPCO) and the Department of Veterans Affairs (VA).

-Established in 2010, the Cornerstone SALUTES! program, continues to honor our local veterans with a ceremony, led by a specially-trained U.S. veteran volunteer, tailor-made for the veteran patient and family.
+Established in 2010, the Cornerstone SALUTES! program honors local veterans with a ceremony, led by a specially-trained U.S. veteran volunteer, tailor-made for the veteran patient and family.
 During the ceremony, the veteran patient is presented with a special pin and Certificate of Appreciation.
-Approximately 10 ceremonial pinnings are held each month throughout Cornerstone Hospice’s seven-county region and that number is expected to increase.
+Approximately 40-50 ceremonial pinnings are held each month throughout Cornerstone Hospice’s seven-county region.

 As an accredited partner with the national We Honor Veterans initiative, Cornerstone Hospice has completed specific activities using practical resources designed to increase ability the organization’s service to veterans and their families.

 “We have now gone through all of the training required to make sure we meet all U.S. veterans’ end-of-life needs,” said Alex Newsom, a former combat medic in the U.S. Army during the Persian Gulf War and now Cornerstone Hospice’s Veterans Program Supervisor.
 “As a veteran, I would want to know that, when the time comes, I am served by a program that is dedicated to providing medical care and support that is appropriate to my specific needs.”